Manuals

 Dante & Control Network

-Connect Network Port 1
+Connect Primary Dante and Control Network Port

 Set a Fixed IP